caleb-wells/caleb-wells/README.md

 # Hey there 👋

-I'm a senior Computer Science student at Boise State University and a software engineer passionate about **machine learning, and AI**.

----

 ## 🚀 What I’m Working On
 - **AI & Machine Learning** – Exploring ML/AI applications with a focus on automation and real-world problem solving.
 - **Full-Stack & Cloud** – Building secure, multi-tenant SaaS platforms on AWS (Aurora, Lambda, API Gateway, EventBridge, etc.).